How ADHD Increases Your Risk of an Auto Accident and What to Do About It

 Distractibility – An adult or teen with ADHD is more easily distracted by passengers, other vehicles, music, daydreams, and is at greater risk for technology distractions.

 Inattention – An adult or teen with ADHD may struggle to pay attention to everything that is going on around his or her vehicle.
 This can result in failing to obey traffic laws, failing to yield the right of way to others, and failing to respond to changes in traffic.

-Impulsivity – An adult or teen with ADHD is more likely to take risks, to over-estimate their driving abilities, and to speed or drive recklessly.
+Impulsivity – An adult or teen with ADHD is more likely to take risks, overestimate their driving abilities, and speed or drive recklessly.
 If your teen gets his or her license suspended or revoked, he or she is more likely to drive anyway, creating further risk.

 Fortunately, this is not a hopeless situation for those with ADHD, and there is a lot that you can do to minimize your risk of an auto accident and avoid becoming a statistic.

 How to Reduce Auto Accident Risk for Adults and Teens with ADHD

 Adults and teens with ADHD have a few different ways of minimizing their risks of getting into auto accidents.
 If you are a parent of a teen driver with ADHD, it is essential to have a serious conversation with your child about the risks associated with their ADHD and driving and the following tips that will help him or her to avoid accidents.

 Take Your Medication Regularly – If you or your teen is taking medication for ADHD, it is important to stay on top of it.
 Avoid missing doses, and don’t drive without it.
 Medication can make a huge difference in minimizing how distractible, inattentive, and impulsive a person with ADHD may be while driving.